 Signs and Symptoms

-Horses with navicular syndrome exhibit lameness, but it is of a specific type.
+Horses with navicular syndrome typically exhibit low-grade, chronic lameness.
 Rarely, navicular syndrome lameness comes on suddenly.
-Usually, it is a gradual, intermittent lameness.

 What starts as a horse being somewhat “off” progresses over time.
 The lameness may appear to switch legs.